 Consumer Confidence in Czech Republic averaged 97.36 points from 1998 until 2021, reaching an all time high of 119.80 points in May of 2018 and a record low of 69.20 points in May of 1999.
 This page provides - Czech Republic Consumer Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Czech Republic Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Consumer Confidence in Czech Republic is expected to be 106.70 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Czech Republic to stand at 110.00 in 12 months time.
-In the long-term, the Czech Republic Consumer Confidence is projected to trend around 105.00 points in 2020, according to our econometric models.
+Consumer Confidence in Czech Republic is expected to be 104.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Czech Republic Consumer Confidence is projected to trend around 115.00 points in 2022 and 112.00 points in 2023, according to our econometric models.